POSTING A NEW THREAD -- PLEASE READ

-Please don't start threads with overly simple titles like 'Should I' or 'Tyres' or any single word/basic title that doesn't let people know what the topic is exactly.
+Please don't start threads with overly simple titles like 'Should I' or 'Tyres' or any single word or couple/few word/basic title that doesn't let people know what the topic is exactly.

-Instead, make your title specific like 'What tyres work well on the rocks?' or "Suspension to suit GU Patrol" as opposed to just calling it 'suspension'.
+Instead, make your title specific like 'What tyres work well on the rocks?' or "Suspension to suit 80 series Landcruiser" as opposed to just calling it 'suspension'.
 See, it makes it easy for people to know exactly what the topic is.

 To make the forum function better any topics, particularly in the tech sections, that don't have a meaningful thread name will be deleted with no notice given in an effort to make the forum easier for all to navigate.

 4. Do Not Post Duplicate Threads in any other Sections

 All that does is make it harder for people to find your thread, harder for people to search on the same info, and basically create a whole lot of difficulties for the Forum.
 1 Topic, 1 Thread, 1 Section.
 If you think your thread needs to be moved, PM a Mod.